Please welcome author N. S. Wikarski to the blog today!

 I didn’t want to be a writer per se.
 If there’s an idea which I feel an overwhelming need to communicate, I’ll write.
 For example, my current series is all about the lost women’s history of the world.
 Things that have been forgotten for millennia are emerging in the archaeological record right now.
 To me, that’s an intriguing subject which people might want to know about.

-What do you consider the most challenging about writing a novel, or about writing in general?
+do you consider the most challenging about writing a novel, or about

 The biggest challenge has to do with the specific type of books I write.
 I use a fictional plot and characters to disclose loads of suppressed historical facts which aren’t generally known.
 Trying to assimilate the data and then convert it into something that’s entertaining and fits my fictional world can be quite a task.